bguerout/oleoduc/README.md

 ## oleoduc(...streams, [options])

 Pipe streams together, forwards errors and returns a promisified stream.
+If the last stream is readable, the returned stream will be also an iterator

 Based on [duplexer3](https://www.npmjs.com/package/duplexer3) and inspired by [multipipe](https://www.npmjs.com/package/multipipe), it is same as nodejs